 Memory foam density

 You can get memory foam mattresses which have a low-density foam, high-density, or somewhere in between.
 High-density foam is great at providing support for the body, so especially attractive to people with back pain, shoulder pain, and other physical ailments.
-High-density mattresses, however, are the main culprits of causing overheating.
+In fact, our current pick for 2020’s best mattress for back pain is a high-density foam mattress.
+However, these are the main culprits of causing overheating.
 The dense foam does not allow for significant airflow.

 Medium density foam provides the most balance between coolness and also adequate support for the body, making them the obvious choice for most buyers.